EverythingsComputer/ShunyaNet-Sentinel/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the following conditions:

-1. **Attribution:** You must give appropriate credit to the original author (ShunyaGuest / EverythingsComputer), provide a link to the repository, and indicate if changes were made.
+1. **Attribution:** You must give appropriate credit to the original author (ShunyaNet / EverythingsComputer), provide a link to the repository, and indicate if changes were made.
 2. **No Warranty:** The software is provided "as is", without warranty of any kind, express or implied.

 ### Dependencies